 Deriving the Fokker-Planck Equation

 This section gives a heuristic derivation based on Euler-Maruyama discretization.
-It produces the correct equation and builds understanding of where each term comes from, but it sweeps regularity conditions under the rug — we freely exchange limits, integrals, and Taylor expansions without justifying when these operations are valid.
-The next section provides a rigorous derivation via Itô calculus.
+It produces the correct equation and shows where each term comes from, but it hides regularity conditions: we exchange limits, integrals, and Taylor expansions without justifying when those operations are valid.
+The next section gives the rigorous derivation via Itô calculus.

 The derivation proceeds from the Gaussian transition kernel in three steps.